Introduction to Time Series Regression

 Yt = f(Xt, Zt),

 where Xt and Zt may be vectors.
-The present introduction to time series regression focuses on how to estimate regressions based on this relationship.
+The present introduction focuses on how to estimate a regression to reliably capture this relationship.
 The issue for economic theory is the significance, sign, and size of the partial derivative effect of Xt on Yt holding Zt constant.
-Lags of the two independent variables Xt-i and Zt-i can be considered.